Hannah, Jill, John, or The Johnson Family. No mixed-message posts.

 Show coaching, scaling, briefing, or community.
 Do not explain without proof.

-Make the prospect feel the first visit is safe, structured, serious, or practical.
+Make the first visit feel safe, clear, serious, or easy to start.

 Ask for one action: try a class, DM us, or drop in this week.